rshariffdeen/FixMorph/experiments/ISSTA21/README.md

 	* log-error: this log captures any errors (if observed), which can be use for debugging purpose
 	* log-make: this log captures the output of the build process of each program
 * /FixMorph/output/TAG_ID directory stores all artefacts generated for the transformation, the "TAG_ID" should be specified in the configuration file
+	* orig-diff: this file captures the transformation in the reference program
-	* transplant-patch: this file captures the transformation applied to the target program
+	* transplant-diff: this file captures the transformation applied to the target program
-	* orig-patch: this file captures the transformation in the reference program
+	* port-diff: this file captures the transformation done in manual (comparison phase will run only if an additional version of target program "Pe" is provided in configuration)
-	* port-patch

-It generated 5 abstract patches (see "Template Start Count") and ended also with 5 (see "Template End Count").
-In the beginning, the 5 abstract patches represented 85 concrete patches (see "Patch Start Count").
-During exploration FixMorph ruled out 43 (= 85-42) of them.
+	* vector-map: this file shows the mapping for the function/source files
+	* namespace-map-global: this file shows the generated global mapping for each function/slice mapped

-To better explore the final outcome, please check the FixMorph output directory which is in /FixMorph/output/<tag_id> (for this example the tag_id defined in the configuration file is 'crash') i.e. /FixMorph/output/crash
+To better explore the final outcome, please check the FixMorph output directory which is in /FixMorph/output/<tag_id> (for this example the tag_id defined in the configuration file is 'update-test') i.e. /FixMorph/output/update-test
 Similarly, the logs are also stored in /FixMorph/logs/<tag_id>.

-This output folder will contain "patch-set-gen" and "patch-set-ranked".
-"patch-set-gen" are the patches after the initial synthesis step.
-"patch-set-ranked" are the patches after FixMorph finished.

-Note that the order (i.e., the ranking) of the patches changed during our concolic exploration.
-The correct patch would be "x+1 == 0".
-FixMorph identifies "(constant_a == x)" with constant_a in [1, 1], which is semantically equivalent to the correct patch.
-FixMorph ranks this patch at position 1.

 For more examples refer [this guide](../doc/Examples.md)